MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hasprefix-operator.md

 ---
-title: "The case-insensitive !hasprefix string operator - Azure Data Explorer"
+title: The case-insensitive !hasprefix string operator - Azure Data Explorer
-description: "This article describes the case-insensitive !hasprefix operator in Azure Data Explorer." ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2021
+description: Learn how to use the !hasprefix operator to filter data that doesn't include a case-insensitive prefix. ms.reviewer: alexans ms.topic: reference ms.date: 01/04/2023
 ---
 # !hasprefix operators

-Filters a record set for data that does not include a case-insensitive starting string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
+Filters a record set for data that doesn't include a case-insensitive starting string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is three or more characters.
 If your term is fewer than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

 The following table provides a comparison of the `hasprefix` operators: